Shiroko7/evotoon/README.md

 - prototype.ipynb has an example of tunning the ANT colony algorithm for the knapsack problem.

+- everything above is broken but evotoon-setup-acotsp is an example of command line usage that works

+- comments on setup txt files are denoted by ##

 Requirements:
 - Python 3.8+
 - numpy